 - swelling inside of the nose, throat, or sinuses

 Some side effects can be serious.
 If you experience any of these symptoms or those listed in the IMPORTANT WARNING section or the SPECIAL PRECAUTIONS section, call your doctor immediately or get emergency medical treatment:

-- fever, muscle aches, rash, and swollen glands within 1 to 5 days after receiving a dose of omalizumab injection
+- fever, sore throat, muscle aches, rash, and swollen glands within 1 to 5 days after receiving a dose of omalizumab injection

 - shortness of breath

 - pain, numbness and tingling in your hands and feet

 Some people who received omalizumab injection have had chest pain, heart attacks, blood clots in the lungs or legs, temporary symptoms of weakness on one side of the body, slurred speech, and changes in vision.
 There is not enough information to determine whether these symptoms are caused by omalizumab injection.

 Omalizumab injection may increase the risk of developing certain types of cancer.
 There is not enough information to determine whether these cancers are caused by omalizumab injection.